kdadobe/bias-detection-and-mitigation/README.md

 ## **Bias Detection Toolkit**
-_A Python toolkit to detect and mitigate bias in text using a BERT-based model._
+_A Python toolkit to detect and mitigate gender bias in masked statements using a BERT-based model._

 —